What is Knee Replacement Surgery?

 Build up daily activities gradually.
 The patient should be able to move around the home and manage stairs carefully.
 However, some routine daily activities may be difficult for a few weeks.
 May need to use a walking stick or crutches for up to six weeks.

 Physiotherapy exercises are a crucial part of recovery, it’s essential to continue to do them for at least two months.
 After three months, the patient can try kneeling using a soft cushion.
 Kneeling isn’t harmful.
 However, some patients find that kneeling never becomes comfortable after knee replacement surgery.

 For working patients, they should be able to return to work after about eight weeks but this will depend on the type of work.
 If it’s a physically demanding job, it may take up to 12 weeks before the patient is ready.
 It may help to have a phased return, where the patient gradually build up to his/her usual work activities.
-Need to ask the surgeon for recommendations according to specific circumstances.
+Need to ask the knee surgeon in Singapore for recommendations according to specific circumstances.